Polymer/prpl-server/README.md

 ### Link preload headers

 prpl-server is designed to be used behind an HTTP/2 reverse proxy, and currently does not generate push responses itself.
 Instead it sets [preload link](https://w3c.github.io/preload/#server-push-http-2) headers, which are intercepted by cooperating reverse proxy servers and upgraded into push responses.
-Environments that implement this upgrading behavior include [Apache](https://httpd.apache.org/docs/trunk/mod/mod_http2.html#h2push), [nghttpx](https://github.com/nghttp2/nghttp2#nghttpx---proxy), and [Google App Engine](https://cloud.google.com/appengine/).
+Servers that implement this upgrading behavior include [Apache](https://httpd.apache.org/docs/trunk/mod/mod_http2.html#h2push), [nghttpx](https://github.com/nghttp2/nghttp2#nghttpx---proxy), and [Google App Engine](https://cloud.google.com/appengine/).

 ### Testing push locally

-To confirm that your push manifest is working during local development, you can look for `Link: <URL>; rel=preload` response headers in your browser dev tools.
+To confirm your push manifest is working during local development, you can look for `Link: <URL>; rel=preload` response headers in your browser dev tools.

-To see genuine push locally, you will need to run a local reverse proxy with TLS. [nghttpx](https://github.com/nghttp2/nghttp2#nghttpx---proxy) works well:
+To see genuine push locally, you will need to run a local HTTP/2 reverse proxy such as [nghttpx](https://github.com/nghttp2/nghttp2#nghttpx---proxy):

 - Install nghttpx ([Homebrew](http://brewformulas.org/Nghttp2), [Ubuntu](http://packages.ubuntu.com/zesty/nghttp2), [source](https://github.com/nghttp2/nghttp2#building-from-git)).
-- Generate a self-signed SSL certificate and key file.
+- Generate a self-signed TLS certificate, e.g. `openssl req -newkey rsa:2048 -x509 -nodes -keyout server.key -out server.crt`
-- Run prpl-server (here using the default host and port).
+- Start prpl-server (assuming default `127.0.0.1:8080`).
-- Run `nghttpx -f127.0.0.1,8443 -b127.0.0.1,8080' server.key server.crt --no-ocsp`
+- Start nghttpx: `nghttpx -f127.0.0.1,8443 -b127.0.0.1,8080 server.key server.crt --no-ocsp`
 - Visit `https://localhost:8443`.
 In Chrome, Push responses will show up in the Network tab as Initiator: Push / Other.

+Note that Chrome will not allow a service worker to be registered over HTTPS with a self-signed certe.
+You can enable [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost) to bypass this check.
+See [this page](https://www.chromium.org/blink/serviceworker/service-worker-faq) for more tips on developing service workers in Chrome.

 ## Service Workers